matthewhand/gpt-terminal-plus/README.md

 If you find this project useful, you can support its development by making a donation.
 Think of it as buying me a coffee.
 Click on the button below to make a donation.

-If you find this project useful, you can support its development by making a donation.
-Think of it as buying me a coffee.
-Click on the button below to make a donation.

 <img src="https://github.com/matthewhand/stripe-payment/raw/main/qr_00g14peASeEd7xCcMM.png" width="150" />

 Or send to my Ethereum (ETH) wallet